 - basic knowledge of shell commands

-- security token (YubiKey, Nitrokey) or app (FreeOTP) with OATH-TOTP support
+- a security token (YubiKey, Nitrokey) or an app (FreeOTP) with OATH-TOTP support

 Step by step guide for basic server security